Pllums/noter/README.md

 # noter
-Noter is a snappy browser based note taking app that utilizing React and TypeScript.
+Noter is a snappy browser based note taking app built utilizing React and TypeScript.